keredson/DKO/README.md

 -------
 The idea of DKO started in 2006 when I first used [Django](https://www.djangoproject.com), liked their query API and thought "jeez I wish
 Java had this".
-(I had spend the previous six years as a corporate Java developer) But I quickly fell in love with Python, so I never pursued it.
+(I had spent the previous six years as a corporate Java developer) But I quickly fell in love with Python, so I never pursued it.
 Then in 2010 I was thrown back into the Java world when I started at [Two Sigma Investments](http://www.twosigma.com).
 I was appalled by our internal use of Hibernate